-Seventy-one-year-old Pierre Le Guennec installed burglar alarms at Picassos houses in the south of France before the artist died in 1973.
+BEARDSLEY: Seventy-one-year-old Pierre Le Guennec installed burglar alarms at Picasso's houses in the south of France before the artist died in 1973.
 Yesterday the retired electrician told French radio how he came by the art.

-Mr. VINCENT NOCE (Art Critic): They've kept this secret for 40 years and now theyre saying, oh, it was given to us.
-No, its not legal and its not logical.
+VINCENT NOCE: They've kept this secret for 40 years and now they're saying, oh, it was given to us.
+No, it's not legal and it's not logical.
 There is no way that Picasso or his wife would have given some historical pieces like this, especially to someone who was not even a friend of him.

 BEARDSLEY: The collection has been seized by police and Le Guennec has spent two days in detention being questioned.
 But Noce says he continues to stick by his story, even though he has altered it a few times.

-Mr. NOCE: The fact is that you cannot sue someone for stealing a work of art, even of this importance, so late.
-Thats one big legal problem and this is probably why the family has waited more than 40 years to show this treasure.
+NOCE: The fact is that you cannot sue someone for stealing a work of art, even of this importance, so late.
+That's one big legal problem and this is probably why the family has waited more than 40 years to show this treasure.

-For NPR news, Im Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR news, I'm Eleanor Beardsley in Paris.